Himalayan brown bear: Feeding

 Himalayan brown bears are omnivores and will eat grasses, roots and other plants as well as insects and small mammals; they also like fruits and berries.
 They will also prey on large mammals, including sheep and goats.
 Adults will eat before sunrise and later during the afternoon.

 Threats and conservation

-Until 2016, the Himalayan brown bear was listed as endangered in Nepal, India, Pakistan and Kyrgyzstan and as vulnerable in Tajikistan and in the Tian Shan Mountains.

-The population in the Hindu Kush is small and isolated from the ones in the Karakoram and Pamir Mountains and in the Himalayas of Pakistan and India.

-It is poached for fur and claws for ornamental purposes and internal organs for use in medicines.
+The Himalayan brown bear is poached for fur and claws for ornamental purposes and internal organs for use in medicines.
 It is killed by shepherds to protect their livestock.
 In Himachal Pradesh, their home is the Kugti and Tundah wildlife sanctuaries and the tribal Chamba region.
 The tree bearing the state flower of Himachal, buransh, is the favourite habitat of the Himalayan brown bear.
 Due to the high value of the buransh tree, it is commercially cut causing further destruction to the brown bear's habitat.
+A bear population of about 150–200 individuals can be found in the northern region of Pakistan in an area of about 150000 km2.
+The Himalayan brown bear is classified as critically endangered in Pakistan.
+It is threatened by overgrazing and farming, poaching, the illicit trade in bear fat and pelts, the extraction of ethno-botanical plants, the unsustainable use of natural resources, and poor tourism.
+The Deosai plateau in the western Himalayan regions is currently home to the most significant and stable Himalayan brown bear population.
+Despite the fact that bear habitat is generally declining, the population in Deosai National Park is protected in a number of ways, especially from anthropogenic pressure, which is fueling the bear population's expansion.